avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

     > source("http://bioconductor.org/biocLite.R")
     > biocLite()

-6. This will install a core set of Bioconductor libraries ("affy", "affydata", "affyPLM", "annaffy", "annotate", "Biobase", "Biostrings", "DynDoc", "gcrma", "genefilter", "geneplotter", "hgu95av2.db", "limma", "marray", "matchprobes", "multtest", "ROC", "vsn", "xtable", "affyQCReport").
+6. This will install a core set of Bioconductor packages ("affy", "affydata", "affyPLM", "annaffy", "annotate", "Biobase", "Biostrings", "DynDoc", "gcrma", "genefilter", "geneplotter", "hgu95av2.db", "limma", "marray", "matchprobes", "multtest", "ROC", "vsn", "xtable", "affyQCReport").
    This takes a few minutes (eg. 10 minutes).
-7. At a later date, you may wish to install some extra Bioconductor libraries that do not belong to the core set of Bioconductor libraries.
-For example, to install the Bioconductor library called "yeastExpData", start R and type in the R console:
+7. At a later date, you may wish to install some extra Bioconductor packages that do not belong to the core set of Bioconductor packages.
+For example, to install the Bioconductor package called "yeastExpData", start R and type in the R console:

 .. highlight:: r